laravel/docs/eloquent.md

 #### Deleting An Existing Model By Key

 In the example above, we are retrieving the model from the database before calling the `delete` method.
 However, if you know the primary key of the model, you may delete the model without retrieving it by calling the `destroy` method.
-In addition to a single primary key, the `destroy` method will accept multiple primary keys as arguments, an array of primary keys and a [collection](/docs/{{version}}/collections) of primary keys:
+In addition to a single primary key as its argument, the `destroy` method will accept multiple primary keys, an array of primary keys, or a [collection](/docs/{{version}}/collections) of primary keys:

     App\Flight::destroy(1);